 Try wearing a funny hat!
 Stage a fake engagement, or stage a real engagement and then drop the ring down a grate.
 Dress your baby up real cute.
-Do a floss or a dab or be Dan or Shay, from Dan and Shay, the country music duo.
+Do a floss or a dab or the Pete Buttigieg viral dance.
 If you can’t get attention from the cameras, don’t worry -- just fire up your Instagram Stories and suddenly, you’re a star.

 What resolution should I make?

 Turn off your push notifications; try to make it past the first three days of Drynuary; achieve Inbox Zero; do one nice thing a day; find out what’s actually in an Impossible Burger.

 Is there really a booze ban?
 What am I supposed to toast with?

 Make friends with a news crew… they always sneak in a little something.
 If you don’t like making friends, you can try a hidden flask, but be prepared for the possibility of having to get friendly with the police.

 What should I do after?